Adaptive Log-Euclidean Metrics for SPD Matrix Learning: Proofs

+\begin{proof} [Proof of \cref{thm:rethk_lem_lcm}] Let us first deal with the $\biparamLEM$.
+Putting the differential of matrix logarithm into \cref{eq:pullback_metrics}, one can directly obtain the result.

 Now, let us focus on LCM.
-By \eqref{eq:metric_lcm}, $\{\spd{n}, \glcm\}$ is isometric to $\{\cho{n},\tilde{g}\}$, with Cholesky decomposition $\scrL$ as an isometry.
-This is exactly how LCM is derived \cite{lin2019riemannian}.
-So, the key point lies in Cholesky metric $\tilde{g}$.
+Denote $\glcm$, $\geuc$, and $\gcm$ as LCM, standard Euclidean metric, and the metric on the Cholesky manifold \cite{lin2019riemannian}, respectively.
+By \cref{eq:lcm}, $\{\spd{n}, \glcm\}$ is isometric to $\{\cho{n},\tilde{g}\}$, with Cholesky decomposition $\scrL$ as an isometry.
+This is exactly how \cite{lin2019riemannian} derived LCM.
+So, the key point lies in the Cholesky metric $\tilde{g}$.
 Let us reveal why it is defined in this way.
 In fact, $\tilde{g}$ is derived from $\geuc$ by $\clnchart$.
 Simple computations show that